 - The patient experiences a health concern.

-- The patient searches for information about that health issue — and finds clear, useful information at our practice blog.
+- He searches for information about that health issue — and finds clear, useful information at our practice blog.

 - The patient narrows his search and looks for more specific solutions — once again finding clear answers at our practice website.

-- The patient checks reviews and social media to confirm his impressions of our website, and calls to schedule an exam.
+- He checks reviews and asks around on social media to confirm his impressions of our website, and calls to schedule an exam.

 - The patient receives a diagnosis.